UnrealIRCd

 UnrealIRCd is an open-source IRC daemon, originally based on DreamForge, and is available for Unix-like operating systems and Windows.
 Since the beginning of development on UnrealIRCd c.
 May 1999, many new features have been added and modified, including advanced security features and bug fixes, and it has become a popular server.
+The latest stable version is 6.2.1, released in 2025, with ongoing development in the 6.2.x series.

 Development

 UnrealIRCd was originally based on DALnet's DreamForge IRCd, "a now deprecated IRC server that was the predecessor to the actively maintained Bahamut server."

 On July 13, 2007, Carsten V. Munk (stskeeps), the founder of the UnrealIRCd project, announced that a future v4.0 would be a fork of InspIRCd.
 Later on, this idea was dropped.

 With the release of version 3.2.10 in December 2012, Bram Matthys (Syzop), the current project leader of UnrealIRCd, announced that development has been started on a 3.4 version.
 The 3.2 series will be maintained until the new version has been declared stable, which was expected to happen somewhere in 2014.

 In October 2015 it was announced that due to the many changes the new series will be called UnrealIRCd 4 and the first Release Candidate was made available for download.

 An UnrealIRCd 4.0.0 stable release was made on December 24, 2015.

 Next UnrealIRCd 5 stable series was first released on December 13, 2019.

+The current stable series, UnrealIRCd 6, was first released in December 2021.
+It introduced a major rewrite with modular architecture, JSON-RPC API, improved security, and IRCv3 support.
+Subsequent versions in the 6.x series have focused on performance optimizations, such as significant CPU reductions for SSL/TLS operations and hub server improvements, as well as enhanced security features like UTF8-only mode, advanced spam filtering, and support for multiple TLS certificates including post-quantum cryptography.
+UnrealIRCd 6.2.1, released in 2025, included major performance overhauls and new features like away reason fields and webhook logging for events.
+Development continues in the 6.2.x series, with no EOL date announced for the 6.x branch.